ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 {{< /callout >}}

-## CoreDNS Lameduck migration
+## CoreDNS Lameduck upgrade

-MKE 4 supports migration from MKE 3 systems that are running with CoreDNS and Lameduck enabled.
+MKE 4 supports upgrading from MKE 3 systems that are running with CoreDNS and Lameduck enabled.
 Refer to the table below for a comparison of the CoreDNS Lameduck configuration parameters between MKE 3 and MKE 4: